nlibassi-lewisville/setback-measurement/README.md

 Note: order of fields can be changed in ArcGIS Pro (temporarily) by clicking on field name and dragging elsewhere

 ![sample filtered results](/img/sample-filtered-results.png)

+## Recommendations

+If necessary, the results could be improved by:

+- Using building footprints extracted from January 2025 aerial photos
+- Manually removing problematic input building footprint polygon features
+- Including street names in the results - at an earlier version of the process, street names for 'facing streets' were added to the results table.
+This worked well except in the case of corner lots where a single parcel boundary segment faces two different streets.
+This can be resolved by splitting streets at (curved) corners - this was partially implemented in measure_per_parcel.py but abandoned after it was deemed unnecessary